onflow/flow/docs/content/fusd/index.md

 Use the [FUSD setup transaction](/fusd/transactions/#setup-fusd-vault--receiver) to manually configure a Flow account to hold FUSD.

-### Does the Flow Ledger app support FUSD?

-No, the Flow Ledger application does not yet support FUSD, but support is planned.

 ### Where can my users purchase FUSD?

 See the [providers](/fusd/providers/) page for available FUSD providers.